Davospike/Homebrew-Database/README.md

 Server response: OK
 ```
-When data is added to a table other queries include:
+Once a table is populated with data further queries can be executed, e.g. :
 ```
 SELECT * FROM marks;